Columbia Typewriter Co., New York, 1885 – serial no.369

 ‘Charles Spiro: Reaching Back in Time’ – An illustrated article

-The Columbia 1 typewriter is a beautiful little machine that was the first manufactured typewriter by the legendary typewriter pioneer Charles Spiro, a New York watchmaker, mechanical inventor and lawyer who went on to create other superb typewriters including the Bar-Lock (seen in this collection).
+The Columbia 1 typewriter is a beautiful little machine and the first manufactured typewriter by the legendary pioneer Charles Spiro, a New York watchmaker, mechanical inventor, and lawyer, who went on to create other superb machines, including the Columbia 2 and the Bar-Lock.

-The photo shown below, taken in the early 1930s, shows Charles Spiro in his early 80s with his granddaughter Vivian on his lap.
+In the photo below, taken in the early 1930s, Charles Spiro, then in his early 80s, is seen with his granddaughter Vivian on his lap.

-The Columbia 1 was, along with the Crandall 1 and the Automatic, one of the first typewriters to give proportional spacing, with the carriage moving varying amounts according to the different character widths.
-The Columbia was the second typewriter (after the Crandall 1883) to give visible typing, allowing one to see what they had just typed by looking down through the open window just above the ornate grille.
+Along with the Crandall 1 and the Automatic, the Columbia 1 was one of the first typewriters to offer proportional spacing, with the carriage advancing different amounts based on character width.
+It was also the second typewriter, after the 1883 Crandall, to feature visible typing, allowing users to see what they had just typed by looking down through the open window above the ornate grille.

-The Columbia 1 first appeared very briefly with a single type wheel (capitals only) and then appeared, also very briefly, with two type wheels as seen in this example, with one type wheel giving uppercase and the other lowercase characters.
-To change case, the black handle moves laterally to engage one type wheel or the other.
-To operate, the black handle rotates the pointer on the dial to select a character and then the handle is pushed down to print.
+The Columbia 1 initially appeared, very briefly, with a single type wheel for capital letters only.
+It was then produced, again for a short time, with two type wheels, as seen in this example: one for uppercase and the other for lowercase characters.
+To change case, the black handle is moved laterally to engage the appropriate type wheel.
+In operation, the black handle is rotated to position the pointer on the desired character, and then pushed down to print.

-It is important to note that the point of printing is not actually on the large black wooden roller, as one would imagine, but it is at the top of a small metal anvil that rises up from the base at the rear of the typewriter.
-To cushion the impact of the metal type wheel coming down onto the top of the metal anvil, a leather strip is stretched across the top of the roller and comes between the top of the anvil and the underside of the paper.
-So the Columbia 1 is in fact, a very different typewriter to the Columbia 2.
-Not only is it a smaller machine but it types in a different way.
-Essentially it types in the same manner as the Lambert typewriter, including the loading of the paper onto the roller before typing.
-Both the anvil and the leather strip can be seen in the third photo below.
+It’s important to note that the point of printing is not on the platen, as one might assume, but rather at the top of a small metal anvil that rises from the base at the rear of the typewriter.
+To cushion the impact of the metal type wheel striking the anvil, a leather strip is stretched across the top of the roller, positioned between the anvil and the underside of the paper.
+The anvil and the leather strip are both visible in the fourth photo below.

-It is notable to mention that Mr. Spiro, at age 16, in his father’s watch shop invented the stem setter and winder for watches.
-Before this invention, watches had separate keys that were inserted into the front or back of the watch for this purpose.
-Mr. Spiro built the key right into the watch and for so doing received the large sum of $4,000 for the patent.
+It is noteworthy that at the age of 16, Mr. Spiro invented the stem setter and winder for watches while working in his father’s watch shop.
+Prior to this innovation, watches required separate keys inserted into the front or back for setting and winding.
+Spiro’s design integrated the key directly into the watch, and he was awarded the substantial sum of $4,000 for the patent.

 This typewriter originally sold for $30.